-The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct describe the tasks that national contact points should perform and how they should conduct their activities.
+The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct describe the tasks that National Contact Points should perform and how they should conduct their activities.

 In short, NCP Norway shall: